yohannes911/select2/doc/select2.md

 The extended Select 2 protocol is safe and wait-free in the following manner:

+### Application protocol features ###

-**Statement 3: The extended Select 2 protocol is safe in the following manner: blocks are never executed in parallel.**
+**Statement 3: The `select2` application protocol is safe in the following manner: blocks are never executed in parallel.**

 Proof: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

+Note that this safety feature just guarantees that critical sections are executed atomically / sequentally and never in parallel.
+However it does not guarantee that the block will be ever executed.
+This is where `Select 2` differs from the `synhronization` primitive.
+Both are safe, however while `synhronization` blocks until execution, `Select 2` neither blocks nor does it guarentee execution.

-**Statement 4: The extended Select 2 protocol is wait-free in the following manner:**
+**Statement 4: The `select2` application protocol is wait-free in the following manner.
+If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
+In other words: if the thread gets enough processor time then it will eventually terminate.**

-1. **The execution of one thread does not depend on (wait for) the execution of the other thread.**
-1. **If the injected block is wait-free then the whole Select 2 system is wait-free as well.**

 Proof:

-1. Select 2 logic does not depend on the injected block.
-2. According to Statement 2 above Select 2 itself is wait-free.
-Hence if the business logic is wait-free as well, then the whole is wait-free, too.
+Select 2 logic does not depend on the injected code block of either thread and according to Statement 2 the protocol itself is wait-free.
+Hence if the injected block is wait-free as well, then the whole thread becomes wait-free, too.

-Notes:

-* The above safety feature guarantees that critical sections are executed atomically or sequentally and never in parallel.
-However Select 2 does not guarantee that the block will be ever executed.
-It only guarantees that if it is executed than no other block is executed in parallel.
-* Independency does not mean that the business code running in one thread cannot block the other thread.
-There could be situations when the scheduler does not let other threads run before the business code exits.

 Implementation
 -------------------------------------------------------------------------------

-### Langs ###
+### Platforms ###

 The protocol is currently implemented in Java and Scala.
 See `src/java` and `src/scala`.
-The code builds upon the Java-builtin synchronization primitive: `volatile` and nothing more.
+The code builds upon the Java-builtin synchronization primitive: `volatile` and nothing else.
+Especially it does not use either `synchronization` or `atomic values`.

 Note that the above means that the API (with some possible modifications) might be used for earlier versions of Java prior to 1.5.
 Some modifications might be necessary since the behaviour of `volatile` changed in Java 1.5.

 ### Code quality ###

-The API is experimental, the Java API is more extensively tested then the Scala one.
+The API is experimental.
+Especially the Java API is more extensively tested then the Scala one.

 ### Empirical evidence ###